antdke/founder_digest/data_modeling.md

 - title
 - content (ex: "This month we...")
-- project_id (which Digest does this update belong to?)
+- project_id (which Project does this update belong to?)

 rails g model StakeholderUpdate title content project:references